arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 - Go to new GitRepo and create new intake form with using `watsonx.ai infusion intake form` template
 - The approval process was not changed
+- For access to this GitRepo contact @siucht
 ---